astrolytics-io/astrolytics-rn/README.md

 ## Getting Started

-To get started with Nucleus, create an account at [Nucleus](https://dash.nucleus.sh/login) and grab the App ID, then use the SDK to start tracking events.
+To get started with Astrolytics, create an account at [Astrolytics](https://dash.astrolytics.io/login) and grab the App ID, then use the SDK to start tracking events.

 ### Installation